 ClickUp is a good tool for teams, but there are many alternatives that could be better suited for your use-case, particularly if you’re a project or program manager.
-At its core, the concept of project management has been around since the early 20th century with the introduction of Henry Gantt’s Gantt charts.
-But over the last decade however, project management technology has brought this concept to the forefront like never before.
+At its core, the concept of project management has been around since the early 20th century with the introduction of Henry Gantt’s handy chart.
+But over the past decade, project management technology and the push towards hybrid working has brought this concept to the forefront like never before.

 So if you’ve tried ClickUp and found it too complicated or difficult to navigate – or if you’re just researching and comparing the project management software market – here are our recommended ClickUp alternatives to help you and your team work smarter.

-Additionally, ClickUp’s reporting views must be manually built out in complex dashboards – this requires a high degree of PM knowledge that is inaccessible for large teams.
-Hive’s Timesheets and Resourcing dashboards are intuitive and pre-baked.
-ClickUp also lacks a Team View, which Hive offers and the ability to search for an action based on assignee, which are critical for tracking tasks.
+Additionally, ClickUp’s reporting views must be manually built out in complex dashboards – this requires a high degree of PM knowledge that is inaccessible for small teams.
+Hive offers pre-designed dashboards for Timesheets and Resourcing, as well as customizable Pages where you simply add widgets to create the dashboard you need.
+ClickUp also lacks a Team View and the ability to search for an action based on assignee, which are both available in Hive.

-Use Hive’s free trial to get the hang of the tool and decide whether it has the right functionalities for you and your team.
+Start a 14-day free trial with Hive to get the hang of the tool and decide whether it has the right functionalities for you and your team.
 There’s a reason why thousands of teams are already choosing Hive over ClickUp and all of the other tools listed below!